 Barry Bonds and Gary Sheffield: Testified before the federal grand jury that they unknowingly took steroids given to them by Greg Anderson.

 Jason Giambi, Jeremy Giambi, Armando Rios, Benito Santiago, Bobby Estalella: Testified before the federal grand jury that they used steroids provided to them by Greg Anderson.

-Regina Jacobs: Tested positive and suspended from competition for four years.
+Regina Jacobs tested positive and was suspended from competition for four years.

 Alvin Harrison and Michelle Collins: Suspended from competition for four years.